Provable Filter for Real-world Graph Clustering: Related work

 Although these approaches mitigate the heterophilic problem to some extent, they heavily depend on prior knowledge, such as labels, which are not accessible in unsupervised tasks.
 To our knowledge, SELENE \cite{SELENE}, CGC \cite{CGC}, and DGCN \cite{DGCN} are the only graph clustering methods that consider heterophily.
 SELENE \cite{SELENE} uses a dual-channel feature embedding pipeline to discriminate r-ego networks using node attributes and structural information separately.
+HGDA \cite{fang2025homophily} proposes a multi-filter alignment framework that separately captures and aligns graph and attribute signals to improve cross-graph node classification.
 DGCN and CGC use an adaptive filter to capture meaningful low- and high-frequency information.
-However, these methods are based on traditional low-pass filers and ignore global structure information.
+However, these methods are based on traditional low-pass filters and ignore global structure information.
 The most related work to ours is DGCN, which also constructs a homophilic and a heterophilic graph for clustering.
-However, it has the following drawbacks with respect to our method: 1) It needs $O(N^4)$ computational complexity to build graphs, which makes it impossible to apply on even middle size graphs.
+However, it has the following drawbacks with respect to our method: 1) It needs $O(N^4)$ computational complexity to build graphs, which makes it impossible to apply on even medium-sized graphs.
 2) Its homophilic graph is solely based on features without taking into account the property of the original structure.
 3) Its filter fails to incorporate global structure information.